Omar-26/Assiut_University_Training_Newcomers/README.md

     - For **Explaining The Code**
     - **Another Solution** for The same problem
 + Using : _**C++** Programming Language_ <img src="https://cdn-icons-png.flaticon.com/512/6132/6132222.png" width="20">
+---
+> `My solutions are not always The Optimum, its Actually Far From it , Always try by yourself first 😁`
+---

 ## My Code Forces Handle 👇: